gnoccoalpesto/information-market/README.md

 - nest: nest area's position and radius
 - simulation_steps: simulation duration (number or time steps)
 - number_runs: number of parallel simulation runs (only applicable when visualization is turned off)
+- simulation_seed: the base seed for the simulation.
+Accepted values are:
+  - an integer, or a string (seeder activated)
+  - empty string ("") or keyword "random" (seeder deactivated)<br />
+For more informations, refer to the [Randomization](#randomization) section.
 - visualization: parameters related to the visualization
   - activate: whether to activate the simulation GUI
   - fps: maximum framerate of the simulation